sbgass/regex-parser/README.md

 # REGEX Visualizor

-This was a simple experience with Claude Code to generate a real-time regex visualizor.
+This was a simple experiment with Claude Code to generate a real-time regex visualizor.
 The total cost was $0.83 and 2m43s.

 ![alt text](demo.gif)